Before you restore VM guest OS files from storage snapshots, check the following prerequisites:

 - If you plan to restore VM guest OS files to their original location, make sure that VMware Tools must be installed on the target VM.

 - Veeam Backup & Replication restores ACL for recovered VM guest OS files.
 To let Veeam Backup & Replication detect the target Linux system architecture and kernel version, make sure that the following utilities are installed on the VM guest OS: arch and uname.

 - Veeam Backup & Replication must have access to the guest OS of the target VM to be able to deploy a coordination process.
 The coordination process performs a number of administrative actions on the target VM guest OS, for example, collects information about mount points.

 - The helper appliance must have access over a network to a VM whose files you restore or direct access to vCenter or ESXi host where the VM resides.

 - For Linux target VM, mind the following:

-- Veeam Backup & Replication uses the SSH protocol to communicate with the target Linux VM and requires the SCP utility on the target VM.
-Make sure that the SSH daemon is properly configured and SCP utility is available on the target VM.
+- If you want to restore files over network, make sure that the SSH daemon is configured and SCP utility is available on the target VM.